Azure/azure-quickstart-templates/hivemq-on-ubuntu/README.md

   ```
    azure group create -n <ResourceGroupName> -l <Location>

-   azure group deployment create -f https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/glassfish-on-suse/azuredeploy.json -e <PathToParamtersFile> -g <ResourceGroupName> -n <DeploymentName>
+   azure group deployment create -f https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/hivemq-on-ubuntu/azuredeploy.json -e <PathToParamtersFile> -g <ResourceGroupName> -n <DeploymentName>
   ```

 PowerShell
   ```
     New-AzureRMResourceGroup -Name <ResourceGroupName> -Location <Location>

-    New-AzureRmResourceGroupDeployment -Name <DeploymentName> -DeploymentDebugLogLevel All -ResourceGroupName <ResourceGroupName> - TemplateFile https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/glassfish-on-suse/azuredeploy.json -TemplateParameterFile <PathToParamtersFile>
+    New-AzureRmResourceGroupDeployment -Name <DeploymentName> -DeploymentDebugLogLevel All -ResourceGroupName <ResourceGroupName> - TemplateFile https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/hivemq-on-ubuntu/azuredeploy.json -TemplateParameterFile <PathToParamtersFile>
   ```

 ## Post-Deployment Operations

-This template registers remote admin access, so post deployment it is possible to login to the admin area of each VM using the Load balancers DNS name and the 480(VM number) port.<br />
+This template registers all nodes within a HiveMQ cluster using default configuration settings and enables MQTT traffic over port 1883 (default MQTT port).
+It is obviously possible to modify the configuration of each node post deployment to better suite your individual needs.<br />
-In addition it is possible to SSH into each VM using the public IP and the 500(VM number) port; a private key associated with the provided public ssh key is also required.
+In addition it is possible to SSH into each VM using the public IP and the 220(VM number) port; a private key associated with the provided public ssh key is also required.

 ### Additional Configuration Options

-You can configure additional settings per the official GlassFish documentation (https://glassfish.java.net/documentation.html).
+You can configure additional settings per the official HiveMQ documentation (http://www.hivemq.com/docs/hivemq/latest/).

 ### Important Note